crisperdue/prooftoys-site/content/number-game/tutorial3.md

 We define addition of natural numbers with two basic facts about
 addition:

-- `NN x => x + 0 = x` --- adding zero has no effect
+- `NN x => x + 0 = x` --- adding zero to a number gives the same number back
 - `NN x & NN y => x + succ y = succ (x + y)` --- adding the next number

-Proving some well-known properties of addition from these fundamental properties will be your challenges, starting with this one, that `NN n => n + succ 0 = succ n`.
+Proving some well-known properties of addition from these fundamental properties will be your challenges.

-### First addition challenge
+### A property of addition

+The first property we will prove about addition is that `NN n => n + succ 0 = succ n`.

-*Hint:* start by selecting `n + succ 0` in the left (assumption) side of the first step.
-After that, selecting assumptions (in red) or parts of assumptions that don't belong in the result should help you get good suggestions from the proof builder Basic menu.
+*How to:* start by selecting `n + succ 0` in the left (assumption) side of the first step, and convert it to `succ (n + 0)`.
+After that, simplifying the assumptions will get the needed result.

 <div class=proof-editor data-exercise="nat/nat4"></div>

-My proof of this has five steps: four plus the initial setup.
+If you wish, all of the simplification can be done with a single step.

 ### Why do some proof steps use `(x = x) == T`?